Monday & Wednesdays 12:10pm – 2:50 (starting 10 min late to accommodate lunch and Star Store classes) | Room 256

 - Engage in collaborative inquiry and consider diverse cultural perspectives and voices

-- Become fluent with the use of digital tools
+- Become fluent with the use of After Effects and animations for the web

-- Apply knowledge of design principles to create cohesive organized visual systems
+- Apply knowledge of design principles to create graphics in motion

 - Respond to constructive criticism and take the steps necessary to defend or improve your project or incorporate new ideas